 - If you are a secondary education major, your major department must complete a recommendation for you (the education department will request this on your behalf).

-- Complete an Entrance Portfolio and meet with an assigned education faculty member to review (we recommend you take EDU227: Instructional Technology because the course includes creating a template for your Entrance Portfolio).
+- Complete an Entrance Portfolio and meet with an assigned education faculty member to review the portfolio.
+(We recommend you take EDU227: Instructional Technology because the course includes creating a template for your Entrance Portfolio.)

-As you progress through the Teacher Education Program, build a relationship with your advisor so he or she can help make sure you've met all the requirements necessary before student-teaching:
+As you progress through the teacher education program, build a relationship with your adviser so he or she can help make sure you've met all the requirements necessary before student-teaching:

-- Meet with your advisor to ensure you've completed or are on track to complete all your required education courses.
+- Meet with your adviser to ensure you've completed or are on track to complete all your required education courses.

-- Ensure you have completed or will complete your arranged, field experience and multicultural/badge (see STEP 3) hours by April 1 if you are student-teaching during the fall semester and by Nov.
+- Ensure you have completed or will complete your arranged, field experience and multicultural/badge hours (see No. 3 in STEP 3) by April 1 if you are student-teaching during the fall semester and by Nov.
 1 if you are student-teaching during the spring semester.
-To review your recorded field hours, login into MyNWC, then choose Academics > Degree Information > Field Hours.
+To review your recorded field hours, log into MyNWC, then choose Academics > Degree Information > Field Hours.

 - Consider your student-teaching options before deciding which placement is best for you.

-- Complete the Student-Teaching Application by Feb.
+- Complete the Student-Teaching Application (available November 1) by Feb.
 1 of the academic year PRIOR to the one in which you plan to student-teach.
+If you submit the Student Teaching Application after Feb.
+1, a late fee of $100 will be assessed, and you will not be guaranteed a placement.

-- If you are student-teaching overseas or through the Denver Urban Semester or Chicago Semester, complete the application to the off-campus program you are participating in and review our department's out-of-area student-teaching requirements.
+- If you are student-teaching overseas or through the Denver Urban Semester or Chicago Semester, complete the application for the off-campus program you are participating in and review our department's out-of-area student-teaching requirements.

 When you have checked everything on the list in STEP 3, you will receive student-teaching approval and your student-teaching assignment.